yasirali0/APoT-Quant-for-MNIST/README.md

-# Pytorch Implementation Additive Powers of Two Quantization
+# Pytorch Implementation for the Additive Powers of Two Quantization

 ## Dataset -> MNIST